benrudolph/ascend.report/index.md

   <a target="_blank" class="click-to-tweet" href="http://ctt.ec/UaqCB"><i class="fa fa-twitter"></i></a>
 </p>

 We concretely defined the scope for the pilot so that we’d have clear areas we could focus on.
-No matter the preparation though, we learned that the scope often grows as we're responding to real world contexts.
+Despite all our advanced preparation though, we learned that the scope often grows as we're responding to real world contexts.

 ### Choosing a champion

-A champion is someone within the organization where you will be piloting that is enthusiastic and a strong supporter of the project.
+A champion is someone within the organization where you will be piloting who is enthusiastic and strongly supportive of the project.
 This person often advocates for the project and ensures that it succeeds.
 For many reasons identifying a champion is critical for the success of the pilot.

 Early on with Costa Rica we identified our champion, Valentina Duque.
 Valentina had been involved in our Innovation [fellowship program](http://www.unhcrifellows.org/) and proved to be an excellent champion.
 She was instrumental in coordinating the implementation, getting key stakeholders involved and ensuring follow up from various other organizations.